AlessandroTesi8/AlessandroTesi8/README.md

 ### Alessandro Tesi

 🎓 **BSc in Artificial Intelligence Student** - Milano Statale University, Pavia University, Bicocca University
-🥇 **Competitive Achiever** - First place in Physics and Mathematics Olympiads
-👨‍💻 **Head of IT at JECO** - Spearheading innovative AI and Machine Learning solutions
 🔬 **Research and Development** - Specialized in Machine Learning, Deep Learning, and Quantum Computing

 ---